TPB AFK: Reception

 Peter Sunde, one of the subjects of the documentary, wrote that he has "mixed feelings about the movie and the release of it".
 Whilst he likes the technical side of the documentary, he has issues with some scenes and general attitude of the documentary; this includes too much focus put on the trial, too dark depiction of it, and portraying himself beyond self-recognition.
 Despite having such different views on the subject, he regards the director as a friend.

 Censorship by Hollywood

 In May 2013, Hollywood studios – such as Viacom, Paramount, Fox and Lionsgate – started to censor Google Search links pointing to the documentary, an action criticized by Simon Klose.
-In June, after the initial controversy, HBO and Lionsgate sent additional bogus DMCA takedown notices to Google requesting the removal of links related to TPB AFK.
+In June, after the initial controversy, HBO and Lionsgate sent additional DMCA takedown notices to Google requesting the removal of links related to TPB AFK.
 In response, Simon Klose contacted Chilling Effects, who recommended that he file a DMCA counter-notice once he had found out whether Google had taken down the links or not.
 Two months later, the censored links were reinstated only after public complaints made by Klose.